 In the debug mode, open the Visual Studio's Modules window (Load Symbols with ReSharper Decompiler.), select one of several modules, right-click the selection, and choose

 In the Process Explorer window ( ), select one of several managed modules, or one or more processes, and choose Enable Debugging in the context menu.
 If you choose processes, ReSharper will generate and load non-existent PDB for all managed modules in the processes.

 Navigate to the desired symbol in the compiled modules, and set a breakpoint in the decompiled source.
-If the module where you set the breakpoint is not loaded yet, ReSharper will display a pop-up where you can enable debugging for this module:
+If symbols for the module where you set the breakpoint are not loaded yet, ReSharper will display a popup where you can enable debugging for this module: